How much does it cost to sell a house?

 - Find out more: EPCs explained

 You'll need to hire a solicitor or licensed conveyancer to deal with the legal aspects of selling your property.
 They'll either charge you a flat fee or a percentage of the value of the property.

+You can expect to pay anywhere between £400 and £1,500 for sales conveyancing, depending on how complex the transaction is.
 If you’re also buying a property, the same solicitor can usually deal with that transaction as well, in which case you can negotiate fees accordingly.

 If you're selling a leasehold property there is usually an additional charge of between £100 and £300 for the extra legal work involved, such as reviewing the lease.

 In addition to these fees, you'll usually have to stump up the cash for other admin-related costs including:

 - Copy of title deeds – a document which proves you own the property, usually held by the Land Registry (£4 - £12)

 - Money-laundering checks – this is done to check buyers are who they claim to be (£8 per person)